magento/devdocs/guides/v2.1/cloud/cdn/fastly-vcl-badreferer.md

   -  `priority`—Determines when the VCL snippet runs.
 The priority is set to 5 so that this snippet code runs before any of the default Magento VCL snippets (`magentomodule_*`) that have a priority of 50.

-  -  `type`—This VCL is a `recv` snippet type which adds the snippet code to the `vcl_recv` subroutine below the default Fastly VCL code and above any objects.
+  -  `type`—Specifies a location for inserting the snippet in the versioned VCL code.
+This VCL is a `recv` snippet type which adds the snippet code to the `vcl_recv` subroutine below the default Fastly VCL code and above any objects.

   -  `content`—The snippet of VCL code to run in one line, without line breaks.